Grant Awards Recipients

 Jill received funding to work with librarians and a Digital Scholarship Fellow.
 Jill will revise HIST 301, “Introduction to Public History,” to include assignments that help students become proficient in the use of two digital tools, Timeline JS and StoryMap JS.

-Marta Robertson Associate Professor in the Sunderman Conservatory
+Marta Robertson Professor in the Sunderman Conservatory

 Prof. Robertson received funds to work with librarians and a Digital Scholarship Fellow.
 Marta will develop resources for her MUS_CLAS 442 course that will help students work with digital tools such as the Genius annotation software, Word Press, and Timeline JS.